nanovazquez/ms-meetup-async-workshop/exercises/ex2-bluebird/README.md

 ## Exercise 2: Bluebird

+> **Note**: you can see a working version of the app under the [/end/runtime-manager](./end/runtime-manager) folder.

-1. Open the **apis/begin/runtime-manager/index.js** file.
+1. Open the **apis//runtime-manager/index.js** file.
 We are going to update the code to retrieve applications.

 1. First of all, paste the following code on top of the file to require the Bluebird library: